JarrahGreen/JarrahGreen/README.md

 # About Me:
-Currently studying at the Univerisity of Kent for a degree in Software Engineering See my full portfolio [here]([url](https://jarrahgreen.github.io/))
+- Degree in Software Engineering at Univerisity of Kent (Year 1 currently)
+- See my full portfolio [here](https://jarrahgreen.github.io/)

 ## Programming languages